Samsung/tizen-docs/docs/application/design/wearable/ui-components/pages.md

 -   **Scroll**

-    A page scrolls when the text doeesn’t fit on one screen.
+    A page scrolls when the text doesn’t fit on one screen.
 Generally, a page scrolls vertically to display long text content, and scrolls horizontally to present a set of images one by one.

 -   **Multiple pages**